Emergency Room vs Urgent Care vs Telehealth vs Retail Clinic: Where to Go for Immediate Medical Help

 Choosing the Right Option for Your Needs

 When deciding where to go for immediate medical help, consider the severity of your symptoms and the level of care you need.
 For life-threatening emergencies, always choose the ER.
-For non-life-threatening issues that still need prompt attention, an urgent care center is often the best choice.
+For non-life-threatening issues that still need prompt attention, telehealth or an urgent care center is often the best choice.
 And for minor illnesses or preventive care, a retail clinic can be a convenient and affordable option.

 Remember, if you are ever unsure about the severity of your condition, it's better to err on the side of caution and seek a higher level of care.
 Your health should always be your top priority.